Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Introduction

-In this work we address ``cutting'' in its simplest---yet common---embodiment.
-We consider gauge theories for which the (symplectic) space of fields $\X=\Gamma(\Sigma,E)$, the space of sections of a fibre bundle on a manifold with boundary $(\Sigma,\pp\Sigma)$, carries the action of a local Lie group $\G$ that admits a \emph{local} momentum map $H\colon \X \to \dual{\fG}$; the notion of observable introduced above naturally leads to considering functions on the quotient $\uX=\C/\G$, which we fully characterize.
-(Main definitions in Section \ref{sec:localfieldtheory}, see in particular Definiton \ref{def:Ham+mommaps}.
+~ In this work we address ``cutting'' in its simplest---yet common---embodiment.
+We consider gauge theories for which the (symplectic) space of fields $\X=\Gamma(\Sigma,E)$, the space of sections of a fibre bundle on a manifold with boundary $(\Sigma,\pp\Sigma)$, carries the action of a local Lie group $\G$ that admits a \emph{local} momentum map $H\colon \X \to \dual{\fG}$; the notion of observable introduced above naturally leads to considering functions on the quotient $\uuC\doteq\C/\G$, which we investigate.
+(Main definitions in Section \ref{sec:localfieldtheory}, see in particular Definition \ref{def:Ham+mommaps}.
 The main set of requirements we will need is summarized in Assumption \ref{ass:setup} of Section \ref{sec:constraintsandfluxes}, whereas further technical assumptions are presented throughout the text: Assumptions \ref{ass:groups}, \ref{ass:smoothuCo}, \ref{ass:symplecticclosure}, \ref{ass:smoothsuperselections}, \ref{ass:symplecticclosure-f} and \ref{ass:AnnIm}.)

-If $\Sigma$ has boundaries\footnote{We think now of $(\Sigma,\partial\Sigma)$ as a standalone manifold with boundary, for generality.}---which we hereafter refer to as \emph{corners}, following the spacetime perspective---the constraint set $\C$ no longer coincides with the zero-level set of $H$ due to the interference of boundary contributions.\footnote{While it is true that $H$ is still a momentum map for the action of $\G$, symplectic reduction at $H=0$ fails to describe the correct physical phase space.
-This is because $H^{-1}(0)$ imposes additional spurious boundary conditions, i.e.\ we only have $H^{-1}(0)\subsetneq \C$.} However, it turns out that $\uX$ can be thought of as the result of a two-stage symplectic reduction procedure \cite{marsden2007stages}, adapted to the nontrivial case of local subgroups of gauge groups which naturally emerge from the presence of boundaries.
-This then justifies calling $\uX$ the \emph{corner-reduced phase space} of the theory.
+Thinking of $(\Sigma,\partial\Sigma)$ as a standalone manifold, and assuming it has a \emph{nontrivial} boundary---which we hereafter refer to as \emph{corner}, following the spacetime perspective---the constraint set $\C$ no longer coincides with the zero-level set of $H$ due to the interference of boundary contributions.
+Indeed, while it is true that $H$ is still a momentum map for the action of $\G$, symplectic reduction at $H=0$ fails to describe the correct physical phase space, for $H^{-1}(0)$ imposes additional spurious boundary conditions: i.e.\ we only have $H^{-1}(0)\subsetneq \C$.
+This is the problem of cutting at its heart.

+One consequence of this observation is that $\uuC$ can be thought of as the final result of a two-stage symplectic reduction procedure \cite{marsden2007stages}, adapted to the nontrivial case of local subgroups of gauge groups which naturally emerge from the presence of boundaries.